Healthe-Matters Logo

 Finding Cancer Before It’s Cancer

-In the years since regular colorectal cancer screening began for those age 50 and older, the number of new colon cancer cases diagnosed in that population each year has been reduced dramatically (by 3.6% per year), says Dr. Kucera.
+In the years since regular colorectal cancer screening began for those age 50 and older, the number of new colon cancer cases diagnosed in that population each year has reduced continuously and dramatically, says Dr. Kucera.
+This is because a thorough colorectal cancer screening, such as a colonoscopy, finds cancer before it fully forms, so you and your doctor can stop it before it becomes a serious threat to your health.

+Pre-cancerous polyps are minor growths in the lining of the colon that don't typically cause symptoms but, if left untreated, can lead to cancer.
 With a colonoscopy, your doctor can reliably find and remove these polyps early, which is why the procedure remains the gold standard for detecting and diagnosing all colorectal concerns.
+And if cancer has already formed, finding it early gives you the best shot at the best treatment outcome.

 “Five-year survival rates for early stage colon cancer are incredibly high,” says Dr. Kucera.
 “But it’s even better to prevent the cancer altogether.